 We can point to global forces such as distribution networks, international copyright, and diplomatic soft power to explain these trends.
 But it is also the case that the full story of the translation of Jane Eyre is complicated, and cannot wholly be explained by such broad factors.

 It is not only in Europe that Jane Eyre is translated in the first decade of its publication.
-In 1850, a rendition of the novel appeared in Cuba, translated into Spanish from the shortened and adjusted French version first published in the Belgian Revue de Paris.
+In 1850-1, renditions of the novel appeared in Chile, Cuba and Bolivia, translated into Spanish from the shortened and adjusted French version first published in the Belgian Revue de Paris.
 It is not only in ‘semi-peripheral’ places that the second wave happens, but also in Japan (1896) and Armenia (1908).
-In some decades of the twentieth century the most intense translation activity provoked by the novel has been located, not in western Europe, but in Turkey, Iran, China, and Korea – places that were, therefore, not peripheral at all to the novel’s continuing imaginative life.
-To start exploring these phenomena with the map, try selecting the decade of the 1980s on the Time Bar.
+In some decades of the twentieth century the most intense translation activity provoked by the novel has been located, not in western Europe, but in Turkey, Iran, Korea and, above all, in China – places that were, therefore, not peripheral at all to the novel’s continuing imaginative life.
+To start exploring these phenomena with the map, try selecting the decade 2000-2010 on the Time Bar.

 This project focuses on text translations, on books that offer themselves as being basically the same as the English Jane Eyre, only in a different language.
 But Jane Eyre has also, of course, generated a large number of freer kinds of re-makings: plays, films, other novels, fan fiction, TV adaptations.
 This vast rainbow of responses has had an effect on the translations.

 The surge of translations in the 1940s and 50s is not only due to the post-war workings of soft power, but also to the success of the 1943 movie directed by Robert Stevenson and starring Joan Fontaine and Orson Welles.
 In Spanish, the film was subtitled Alma Rebelde – ‘rebel soul’ – and several translations adopted the same nickname.